umontreal-simul/latnetbuilder/python-wrapper/README.md

 ./waf install
 ```

-The `--build-full-conda` option locally builds a conda package container LatNetBuilder source code and Python interface, then runs the steps described in the section about the installation from conda.
+The `--build-full-conda` option locally builds a conda package containing the LatNetBuilder software and its Python interface, then installs it in a [`latnetbuilder` conda environment](#install-with-conda-(simplest-for-Linux-and-Mac-OS-X-users)).
-Once this is done, to run LatNetBuilder and its interface, you can follow the instructions in this section.
+Once this is done, to run LatNetBuilder and its interface, you can follow the instructions [in this section](#install-with-conda-(simplest-for-Linux-and-Mac-OS-X-users)).

 Remark: as an alternative, you can replace `--build-full-conda` by `--build-conda`, which creates a conda package containing only the Python interface.
 If you do so, you have to modify the `Interface.ipynb` notebook to change the path to LatNet Builder (see `latnetbuilder/__init__.py`)